google/flatbuffers/docs/source/Tutorial.md

   monster_builder.add_equipped(axe.Union());
   auto orc = monster_builder.Finish();
 ~~~
+**Important**: Unlike structs, you should not interlace creation of tables or other objects,
+which is why we created all the strings/vectors/tables that this monster refers
+to beforehand.
+If you try to create any of them after creation of `monster_builder` and before the corresponding call to `Finish()`,
+you will get an exception.
 </div>
 <div class="language-c">
 If you do not wish to set every field in a `table`, it may be more convenient to